BadLuckZ/BadLuckZ/README.md

 - 🌱 Interested in Data Science and Machine Learning.
 - 🤔 Also interested in both Frontend and Backend.

-- 🚧 Implementing University's Online Learning Platform named myCourseVille before graduation is my goal (In Progress)
+- 🎯 **Implementing University's Online Learning Platform named myCourseVille before graduation**

 - 🐶 I'm a dog person but don't have any dogs TT